How To Prepare Your House Against Looters

 Many preppers will screen their windows with chicken wire to reduce the risk of someone burning their house down with a Molotov cocktail, but this approach is going to be obvious.
 So, to keep things discreet, you may want to accept the risk of fires.
 This means being ready to put them out!
 Here is what you need to stock:

-A siege is where either looters or even military personnel surround your home for an extended period of time.
+A siege is where either looters or military personnel surround your home for an extended period.
 At this time, you can’t leave the four walls of your home to get supplies without the possibility of getting shot at.

 Historically, sieges end with a fortress being surrendered or successfully stormed.
 With looters, this doesn’t apply.
-Anyone attacking you when SHTF is after your supplies or control of your home.
+Anyone attacking you when chaos happens is after your supplies or control of your home.

-So, if you make it a tough target, the looters will eventually move on to look for easier pickings, but it could last several days.
-During these days, you need supplies in your home NOT in your garage or outside your home.
+So, if you make it a challenging target, the looters will eventually move on to look for easier pickings, but it could last several days.
+These days, you need supplies in your home, NOT in your garage or outside your home.

-The key to holding out during a siege is to be able to hold out for that vital couple of days.
-You need to add up your supplies and figure out what counts inside your defense perimeter.
+The key to holding out during a siege is to hold out for that vital couple of days.
+You must add up your supplies and determine what counts inside your defense perimeter.

-This is what you will have to rely on while you wait out the siege.
+You will have to rely on this while waiting out the siege.
 So, it doesn’t matter if you have a well in your yard with unlimited clean water; if you can’t reach it without getting shot at, you have lost your fortress.

 Water is your main priority.
-You can live a number of days without food, but you need water.
+You can live several days without food, but you need water.
 Here are the most important things to have as close to you as possible:

 Weapons and Protection

-I know preppers who are all for guns and weapons, and I know others who are completely against it.
-This is not something I have ever talked about on my blog, but I feel like it is a necessary topic at this crazy time.
+I know preppers who are all for guns and weapons, and I know others who are entirely against them.
+This is not something I have ever talked about on my blog, but I feel like it is a necessary topic at this wild time.

-We all know good people who have weapons, it’s a fact of life.
+We all know good people who have weapons; it’s a fact of life.
 The truth of the matter is that the bad people will have weapons of some kind as well.
 So, in many cases, you will also need weapons to defend yourself.
-If there is any chance of your home becoming a target, you are going to want to have the inside of your home protected.
+If there is any chance of your home becoming a target, you will want to have the inside of your home protected.

-Sandbags are good protection for windows, but you can also use heavy furniture and stacks of books to give protection from looters shooting into your home.
+Sandbags are good protection for windows, but you can also use heavy furniture and stacks of books to prevent looters from shooting into your home.

 If you want to protect your home with guns, be sure you know how to shoot.
 Take gun classes, go to a shooting range, and have someone teach you gun safety.
 Teach everyone in your home gun safety.